AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

 Problem specific inflow conditions on an EB
 -------------------------------------------

 It is possible for the user to define problem specific conditions on an EB surface.
-This is done by defining an ``ebfill`` function.
+This is done by defining an ``problem_eb_state`` function and then including `pelec.eb_problem_state = 1` in the input file.
 An example of this is found in the ``EB-InflowBC`` case.

 .. warning:: This is a beta feature.
 Currently this will only affect the calculation of the hydrodynamic fluxes so this works best for advection dominated EB conditions.